Molly Ringle,

 Roxana is a dutiful single parent and a metalworking witch specializing in healing charms.
 When she meets Rafi one summer night and repairs an instrument string for him, they strike up a friendship that soon kindles into love.
 But she’s moving away from Miryoku at summer’s end, and Rafi must stay, determined to stop the fae who keep hurting townsfolk.
 Together, Roxana and Rafi formulate an idea that might tame the most dangerous offenders—or might only accelerate the doom of their hometown.

-Rafi is trans-via-magic, and Roxana is bi, though as in Lava Red Feather Blue, abundant queerness is the norm on Eidolonia, and those particular labels aren't used in-universe.
+Rafi is trans-via-magic, and Roxana is bi, but abundant queerness is the norm on Eidolonia, there is no homophobia/transphobia, and identity labels aren't used in-universe.

 This website uses cookies.